Brendan Donovan Player Props: Cardinals vs. Mets

 Brendan Donovan At The Plate

-- Donovan is hitting .256 with six doubles, six home runs and 26 walks.
+- Donovan has six doubles, six home runs and 26 walks while batting .256.

-- Among the qualified hitters in baseball, he ranks 85th in batting average, 45th in on-base percentage, and 134th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 85th, his on-base percentage ranks 49th, and he is 136th in the league in slugging.

-- Donovan is batting .300 during his last outings and is on a four-game hitting streak.
+- Donovan will look to extend his five-game hitting streak.
+He's batting .318 in his last outings.

-- Donovan has picked up an RBI in 17.7% of his games this season, with two or more RBI in 6.5% of his games.
-He has also plated three or more runs in one contest.
+- Donovan has an RBI in 11 of 63 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 22 of 63 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.